FluidTYPO3/fluidpages/README.md

 There is no plan to make Fluid Pages compatible with TemplaVoila - sorry, all TemplaVoila users.
 I hope you will consider Fluid
 Pages for your next site!

+## References

+Other extensions which are either dependencies of or closely related to this extension:

+* https://github.com/NamelessCoder/flux is a dependency and is used to configure how the page template variable are defined.
+* https://github.com/NamelessCoder/vhs is a highly suggested companion for Fluid Pages templates, providing useful ViewHelpers.
+* https://github.com/NamelessCoder/fluidcontent is a suggested companion for sites built with Fluid Pages.
+* https://github.com/NamelessCoder/schemaker is a nice-to-have tool to generate XSD schemas for a great Fluid experience.